-The snuggler comes in a wide variety of styles and may contain a wide back and loose cushions for the seat and back.
-It may also have a fixed back with loose seat.
+The snuggler comes in various styles and may contain a wide back and loose cushions for the seat and back.
+It may also have a fixed back with a loose seat.

 The iconic fiddleback chairs were created during the early 19th-century design movement and the First French Empire periods.
-These chairs consist of an upholstered seat and the middle section of the seatback is carved in the shape of a fiddle.
+These chairs consist of an upholstered seat, and the middle section of the seatback is carved in the shape of a fiddle.

 They are usually lightweight and armless, which makes it easy for them to be moved from room to room.

-The Lawson style has a very low arm in comparison to the back of the chair and it can either be angular or rolled in shape.
-The style is simple, classic and elegant and it can be covered in a wide variety of fabrics, from suede to leather to linen.
+The Lawson style has a very low arm compared to the back of the chair, and it can either be angular or rolled in shape.
+The style is simple, classic, and elegant, and it can be covered in various fabrics, from suede to leather to linen.

 A newer version of the rocking chair consists of a stationary pedestal with a suspended chair that moves, which is safer if you have crawling babies and pets in your home.

 Frequently Asked Questions